Visualizing GDP: An Inside Look at the Q3 Second Estimate

 Let's take a closer look at the contributions of GDP of the four major subcomponents.
 The data source for this chart is the Excel file accompanying the BEA's latest GDP news release (see the links in the right column).
 Specifically, it uses Table 2: Contributions to Percent Change in Real Gross Domestic Product.

 Over the time frame of this chart, the Personal Consumption Expenditures (PCE) component has shown the most consistent correlation with real GDP itself.
 When PCE has been positive, GDP has usually been positive, and vice versa.
-In the latest GDP data, the contribution of PCE came at 1.89 of the 3.16 real GDP, an upward revision from the Advance Estimate but a decline over the previous quarter resulting from substantial increases in the other three components.
+In the latest GDP data, the contribution of PCE came at 1.60 of the 3.30 real GDP, a decrease over the previous quarter and a positive contribution to Q3 GDP.

 As for the role of Personal Consumption Expenditures (PCE) in GDP and how it has increased over time, here is a snapshot of the PCE-to-GDP ratio since the inception of quarterly GDP in 1947.
-To one decimal place, latest ratio of 69.1% is a slightly off its 69.3% record high in Q2.
+To one decimal place, the latest ratio of 69.5% is just below its record high.
 From a theoretical perspective, there is a point at which personal consumption as a percent of GDP can't really go any higher.
 We may be approaching that upper range.